-Using strategies like email blast marketing can help to raise awareness of your business and keep you in the minds of potential customers.
-To help you understand the value of a business email blast, we will try to answer the question, “what is an eblast or email newsletter” and describe some of the factors that make an effective business email.
+Successful email marketing can help to raise awareness of your business and keep you in the minds of potential customers.
+To help you understand the value of a business email blast, we will try to answer the question, “What is an eblast or email newsletter” and describe some of the factors that make an effective business email.

 The email blast definition and the definition of an email newsletter are slightly different, but for the most part, they are used in the same way and they try to engage potential consumers using many of the same tools.
 For the most part, we will use the terms interchangeably as we continue with this article.